jprince/MusicPlayer/README.md

 6. Click "Write / XX Bytes"
 7. Scan your card

+# Troubleshooting
+404 when calling play() - This is often caused by Spotify's inability to find the selected device.
+To resolve it, open the Alexa app and initiate a Spotify song on the device.
+This somehow resolves the communication issue between the Echo and Spotify.

 # Credit
 h/t to [Michael Hawkins](https://github.com/makeratplay) for excellent tutorials and providing the bulk of the Spotify API code.